ohade/strategy_game/consolidated_tasks.md

     - [ ] Add comprehensive logging for debugging | Created: 2025-05-01 | Completed:
     - [ ] Standardize code style with auto-formatting tools | Created: 2025-05-01 | Completed:
     - [ ] Run profiling and address performance bottlenecks | Created: 2025-05-01 | Completed:

 ---

-## Selection Preview and Control Groups

-### Phase 10: Selection Preview Implementation

-- ✅ **Task: Add Preview Selection State to Units**
-    - Description: Add a new boolean attribute `preview_selected` to the `Unit` class to represent units being previewed for selection during rectangle drag.
-    - Files: `units.py`
-    - Created: 2025-05-02
-    - Completed: 2025-05-02

-- ✅ **Task: Implement Preview Selection During Drag**
-    - Description: In `InputHandler.process_input`, update the mouse motion handling during drag to set the `preview_selected` flag to true for units that intersect with the current selection rectangle.
-Reset all units' `preview_selected` flag to false when starting a new drag and when completing the drag selection.
-    - Files: `input_handler.py`
-    - Created: 2025-05-02
-    - Completed: 2025-05-02

-- ✅ **Task: Update Unit Drawing for Preview Selection**
-    - Description: Modify the `Unit.draw` method to show the green outline when either `selected` or `preview_selected` is true.
-The outline should use the unit's mask to accurately follow the shape of the unit.
-    - Files: `units.py`
-    - Created: 2025-05-02
-    - Completed: 2025-05-02

-- ✅ **Task: Test Selection Preview Functionality**
-    - Description: Verify that the green outline appears on units as they're being dragged over, and disappears when the mouse is moved away but the drag hasn't ended yet.
-    - Files: N/A (Manual testing)
-    - Created: 2025-05-02
-    - Completed: 2025-05-02

-- ✅ **Task: Fix Carrier Selection Indicator**
-    - Description: Update the carrier selection indicator to show a green outline around the sprite shape instead of a circle, matching the behavior of smaller units.
-    - Files: `carrier.py`
-    - Created: 2025-05-02
-    - Completed: 2025-05-02

-- ✅ **Task: Improve Carrier Hitbox for Selection and Collision**
-    - Description: Update the carrier's hitbox to match its sprite dimensions, allowing players to select it by clicking anywhere on the image rather than just the center point.
-    - Files: `carrier.py`
-    - Created: 2025-05-02
-    - Completed: 2025-05-02

-### Phase 11: Control Group Management

-- [ ] **Task: Data Structure for Control Groups**
-    - Description: Add a dictionary `control_groups` to the `Game` class to store mappings from number keys (1-9) to lists of selected units.
-    - Files: `main.py`
-    - Created: 2025-05-02
-    - Completed: YYYY-MM-DD

-- [ ] **Task: Implement Group Assignment (Command+Number)**
-    - Description: Add keyboard handling in `InputHandler.process_input` to detect Command+Number key combinations (1-9).
-When detected, store the currently selected units in the corresponding control group.
-    - Files: `input_handler.py`
-    - Created: 2025-05-02
-    - Completed: YYYY-MM-DD

-- [ ] **Task: Implement Group Selection (Number Press)**
-    - Description: Add keyboard handling to detect number keys (1-9) without modifiers.
-When a number key is pressed, select all units in the corresponding control group (if it exists).
-    - Files: `input_handler.py`
-    - Created: 2025-05-02
-    - Completed: YYYY-MM-DD

-- [ ] **Task: Implement Selection Modification (Shift+Click)**
-    - Description: Verify and ensure that after selecting a control group, the player can extend the current selection by holding Shift and clicking on additional units.
-Ensure this works consistently regardless of how the initial selection was made (drag, click, or control group).
-    - Files: `input_handler.py`
-    - Created: 2025-05-02
-    - Completed: YYYY-MM-DD

-- [ ] **Task: Add Group Reassignment (Command+Number on Existing Group)**
-    - Description: Implement logic to handle reassigning units to an existing control group.
-When Command+Number is pressed on a group that already exists, the current selection should replace the previous group.
-    - Files: `input_handler.py`
-    - Created: 2025-05-02
-    - Completed: YYYY-MM-DD

-- [ ] **Task: Test Control Group Functionality**
-    - Description: Manually test all control group features: assignment with Command+Number, selection with Number, extending selection with Shift+Click, and reassignment.
-    - Files: N/A (Manual testing)
-    - Created: 2025-05-02
-    - Completed: YYYY-MM-DD

-### Work Log - Selection Preview and Control Groups
-*   **Date:** 2025-05-02
-    *   **Accomplished:** Created task breakdown for implementing selection preview and control groups.
-    *   **Challenges:** None yet.
-    *   **Solutions:** None yet.
-    *   **Next steps:** Implement the preview selection feature first, then proceed with control groups.

----